 - Manage what you can and release what you cannot.

 - Acknowledge your stress and focus on what you can control instead of what you cannot.

-FOR ADDITIONAL RESOURCES AND TIPS, SEE THE CDC'S WEB LINK ON MANAGING ANXIETY & STRESS RELATED TO THE CORONAVIRUS - COVID PANDEMIC.
+FOR ADDITIONAL RESOURCES AND TIPS, SEE THE CDC'S WEBPAGE ON COPING WITH STRESS.